 Increased sociability, talkativeness

-Increased sexual energy
+Increased intimate energy

 Decreased need for sleep is often present but not to the extent that they lead to severe disruption of work or result in social rejection.